-Figure 3.26 SMTP Configuration
+Figure 3.23 SMTP Configuration

-Option Description SMTP Settings - Contact your IT department for the correct SMTP configuration settings for each of these fields.
-View SMTP Log Click this link to view all logged email messages.
-Send Test E-Mail Click this link to send a test e-mail from your configured address.
+Option Description View SMTP Log Click this link to view all logged email messages.
 Mail Server (SMTP) Enter the URL of your SMTP server.
-Username Default setting: Blank Password Default setting: Blank Access Type Default setting: Disabled Authentication Default setting: None SMTP Port The default of 0 will automatically change based on the Access Type to either 25 (unencrypted), 587(STARTTLS) or 465(TLS).
+Authentication This is the authentication type used by the server.
+Leave the authentication type at its default setting - None, unless otherwise directed by your IT department.
+Default setting: None Username This is the username for your email account.
+Leave the username at its default setting - blank, unless otherwise directed by your IT department.
+Default setting: Blank Password This is the password for that email account.
+Leave the password at its default setting - blank, unless otherwise directed by your IT department.
+Default setting: Blank SMTP Port Enter the appropriate SMTP port.
 Default setting: 0 = Port 25 Email Stats Refer to this field to see how many email messages are pending and how many have been sent by the WiNG-MGR.
 This is a quick way to check if email notifications are being sent by the WiNG-MGR.

-Table 3.15 SMTP Configuration Options
+Table 3.14 SMTP Configuration Options

-3.7.6 E-mail
+3.6.6 E-mail